There isn’t much in the way of Betfair trading books (specifically I mean).

 It had to be number 1, didn’t it?

-I would go as far as to say, this book was life-changing for me.
+I would go as far as to say, that this book was life-changing for me.
 Especially after I had read it a couple of times.
 It’s more about your own mindset, attitude and interactions with trading than anything else, the important part.

 You’ll find useful angles to think about that can be used directly in the market inside, but it focuses mainly on your mentality.
 For me this was a massive turning point.
 As I learnt to embrace the fact that consistent results are largely, a product of my behaviour, progress accelerated.
 Understanding myself also gave me a lot more confidence in what I was doing.